AI Keyboards for Accessibility: Empowering Users with Motor Limitations

 Imagine only needing to type a few letters before the keyboard suggests exactly what you wanted to say.
 That's the power of advanced predictive text.
 For someone with limited dexterity or strength, this means:

 Unlike older word prediction, modern AI prediction learns from your personal writing style, vocabulary choices, and common phrases.
 It gets smarter the more you use it, becoming almost like a typing partner who knows what you're thinking.
+In 2026, multimodal AI models can even factor in your recent conversations, calendar events, and current location to make eerily accurate predictions about what you want to say next.

 Customizable Layouts and Sensitivity